 - 4 tbsp butter

 - 4 tbsp flour

 - Place butter in a 1 litre glass ovenproof jug or bowl

 - Microwave on ‘melt’ or at full power for 30 seconds – or if butter is cold, in 30 second bursts until melted

 - Stir in the flour and microwave on high for 1 minute until it bubbles

 - Add the milk gradually, stirring continuously until all the milk has been added

-- Microwave for 4 minutes, stirring each minute to avoid lumps, until thick
+- Microwave for 4 minutes, stirring after each minute to avoid lumps, until thick

-- If mixture is too thick, add a little more milk
+- If mixture looks too thick, add a little more milk

 - 2 egg yolks